-The government have introduced a voucher-based grant scheme to provide up to £500 towards each charge point you have installed.
-The workplace charging scheme provides funding to businesses for up to 20 points and a total of £10,000 funding.
+The government have introduced a voucher-based grant scheme to provide up to £350 towards each electric vehicle charge point you have installed (from 1st April 2020.
+Before April 2020 it was £500 per point).
+The workplace charging scheme provides funding to businesses for up to 40 points.

-The Electric Vehicle Homecharge Scheme is similar but is for charge points at your home, not your workplace.
-Still £500 available per point.
+The Electric Vehicle Home charge Scheme is similar but is for electric vehicle charge points at your home, not your workplace.
+Still £350 available per point.

 Do I qualify?